elo-enterprises/lab-notebooks/printer/system-assembly--repair.md

   * Difficulty: Medium.
 The task is straightforward, but pay attention to the notes below.
 * Issues:
   * The assembly instructions parts list includes parts for both Part 1 Step 16 and Part 1 Step 17.
-  * During assembly, I waited several more steps before trimming the excess belt since I did not have a spare or backup.
+  * During assembly, it is acceptble to wait several more steps before trimming the excess belt, especially if a spare or backup is not available.
   * When tightening the belt, make sure to actually follow the directions and
     * loosen the screws holding the back X idler pulley and the set screw on the gear on the X shaft;
     * hand-tighten the belt;
     * tighten the screws holding the back X idler pulley to remove excess sagging;
     * tighten the set screw on the gear on the X shaft.
-  * In correspondence, Modix customer support advised me to tighten the belts just tight enough to where they do not sag while stationary, and do not vibrate visibly while in motion.
-I initially tightened all the belts too tight, causing extra friction.
   * [Troubleshooting - Layer Shifts](troubleshooting-issues.md#layer-shifts)
 <center>
 <table>